taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ### Resources for AWS Cloud Practitioner exam

 Estimated preparation time for newbies: from 1 week to 4 weeks.
-It took me 2 weeks intensive study to pass the exam.
+It took me 2.5 weeks intensive study to pass the exam.
+If you can get 70-80% of the practice questions correct, you are ready for the test.

 **Free resources**